 When we lack rasa dhatu, the endometrium is not fully formed and is not moist – this makes it harder for the body to separate that layer.
 So making sure that you have adequate fluids in the body all month long is important.

 Cramping is most commonly found in women who are vata dosha and, the last thing they need is a stimulant.
 So if you find yourself reaching for a cup of coffee when you really need to rest, you should stop and think.
 And, if you want to address the issue of cramping you need to curtail your caffeine intake.

-Caffeine drives you out, depletes the rasa and leaves you with these monthly cramp.
+Caffeine drives you out, depletes the rasa, and leaves you with this monthly cramp.

 Many times all our body needs is simply water.
 You could try out these many types of stimulating herbal teas that will drive you out the same way caffeine will.
 So you need to look for ways that you still have that level of activity but do not have a deeper level of exhaustion.